St Petersburg concerts include an exciting mix of top-notch Russian performances and musicians that everyone gotta see.

 The beauty of attending these annual musical concerts and events is not only the great venues where they play but also how they play.
 The quality of the music performed by the Russian musicians is top-notch, and the diversity of the programs featured is very interesting and suitable for any music lover who wants to enjoy a lively performance.

 Honestly speaking, if you’re on a visit to Saint Petersburg, our cultural capital of Russia, you should not miss a philharmonic or a classical music concert, and its amazing acoustics or opera singers.

 If you’re up for a unique musical experience find out where to go with our picking list of best venues for St Petersburg concerts below and have fun.

 Address: Ulitsa Dekabristov, 37 | St Petersburg 19021, Russia | Phone: +7 812 326-41-41

 The Concert hall of the Mariinsky Theatre was opened by President Putin in 2006 and is a purpose-built concert venue with superb acoustics and stage management systems.
-Many private Russian people and companies contributed to the project and as a result locals and visitors alike can hear unique performances by world-acclaimed orchestras and artists.
-The building was extended and now, in addition to the concert hall, there is a restaurant, a café, a music shop, and rehearsal studios.
+Many private Russian people and companies contributed to the project and as a result of that, locals and visitors alike can hear unique performances by world-acclaimed orchestras and artists.
+The building was extended and now, in addition to the concert hall, there is also a restaurant, a café, a music shop, and rehearsal studios.
 The foyer of the Concert Hall is in constant use as an exhibition space with regularly changing exciting exhibits.

 Address: Ulitsa Mikhailovskaya, 2 | St Petersburg 191186, Russia | Phone: +7 812 240-01-80